 La Plata is not the first place on a traveler’s Argentina itinerary but it’s worth the one-hour trip south of Buenos Aires to experience stunning architecture, lovely green spaces and a vibrant university scene.

-Home to three universities, students can be seen cycling all over La Plata, creating a youthful city reminiscent of Oxford or Princeton, with a South American twist.
-The city’s many plazas are flanked with bars and restaurants and — in true Argentine style — most are open 24 hours a day.
+Home to three universities, students can be seen cycling all over La Plata, creating a youthful city with a vibe reminiscent of Oxford or Princeton, with a South American twist.

 La Plata’s History